groussea/opyflow/ReadMe.md

 This should install opyf library and the main dependencies (vtk and opencv) automatically.

+From your image sequence

 After you may test:

 python /test/Test_case_PIV_Challenge_2014/CommandLines-Opyf-PIV-Challenge2014-Test_Simple.py

-For any problem, contact me please.
+For any problem feel free to contact me.

 ## Contents